navkar/Predictions/README.md

    - Free Nuclear energy due to abundance using fusion technology.
    - Decentralised networks of energy distribution.
    - :rocket: New forms of transportation (Pods?) which will replace airline industry.
+   - Humans will travel less but travel with more passion when they do.
 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada. (see end of decade prediction below)
 * New building materials (**3D printed homes**) will make it effortless to move from one to place to another.
 * Mind shopping - you can visualize an item and it will show up.